0x41111111/password-manager/README.md

-A React/Redux based password manager.
+A React/Redux based password manager, designed to be an alternative to other password managers such as KeePass.

 At present, it's still in very early stages and isn't ready for use yet.